Skip to main content

-How SB 49 changes personal property claims after declared disasters — automatic 60% contents payments, no inventory required for 100 days.
+How SB 495 changes personal property claims after declared disasters — automatic 60% contents payments, no inventory required for 100 days, and what it means for policyholders.

 💡